 See Enabling and Creating Widgets Within Your Store for more details on how Widgets work.

-Themes and Settings.
+Themes and Settings

 The Themes tab can be used to select a different theme.
-Careful with this change however, as it will overwrite HTML, CSS and Image changes you've made.
+Careful with this change, however, as it will overwrite HTML, CSS and Image changes you've made.

-The Settings tab gives options for category and product pages.
+The Settings tab gives options for categories and product pages.
 Catalog Settings will allow you to choose how products are sorted on category pages and how many products show up.
 Product Page allows you to choose how many Recommended Products show up and if the Email to a Friend option appears.

 The Styles Editor is the same tool that comes up when you right-click on elements and choose Edit Visual Properties.
 This is the CSS Editor, essentially.
 It allows you to expand the different elements, reveal their current CSS, and modify it.